There’s never been a better time to join nearly 90,000 people who have the NEBOSH International General Certificate in Occupational Health and Safety.

 - How to measure if you’ve been successful

 - Relevant key international standards

-The International General Certificate can be studied and assessed in multiple languages including:
+The International General Certificate can be studied in multiple languages including:

 - Portuguese (European)